 The only way you can know your vitamin D status for sure is to take a 25-hydroxy vitamin D test.
 (84)

-You can see your doctor about this or order a vitamin D test kit from Personalabs.
+You can see your doctor or order a vitamin D test kit here.

 If you have depression, this is a worthwhile investment in your mental health.

 Vitamin D is so important for depression that your doctor should ideally run this test before prescribing you an antidepressant.

 And since vitamin D is fat-soluble and gets stored in your body’s fat cells and liver, it is possible to accumulate too much of it — another good reason to get your level checked.

 Interestingly, excessive sun exposure does not result in vitamin D toxicity since your body has a way of regulating vitamin D production.

 When choosing a supplement, be sure to buy from a reputable company you can trust.

 A study on 55 brands of vitamin D supplements found that the contents diverged wildly, containing as little as 9% and as much as 146% of what was listed on the label.
 (85)

 6. Multivitamin Supplements (really!) for Depression

 Modern life is full of vitamin drains.

 Alcohol, caffeine, smoking, stress, sugar, toxins, prescription medications, and malabsorption are among the many factors that increase your brain’s demand for vitamins.

 And some people have inherently greater requirements for certain nutrients than the average person.

 Don’t underestimate the power of a good multivitamin supplement for helping with mood disorders.

 There are occasions when a single-nutrient supplement is warranted.

 But starting with a reputable multivitamin and mineral supplement is more convenient and economical, and does a better job of covering all your basic needs.

 Taking a multivitamin supplement as nutritional insurance can help you be healthier, happier, and may even help you live longer.
 (90)